turingH/aera-v3-audit/cheat_list.md

 - `TransferWhitelistHook.beforeTransfer` validates both parties even when minting or burning.
 The non-`transferAgent` party must be whitelisted.
 See `TransferWhitelistHook.sol` lines 49-54.
 - During mint operations (`from == address(0)`), the second `require` enforces the recipient `to` is whitelisted.
 When burning (`to == address(0)`), the first `require` validates `from`.
 See `TransferWhitelistHook.sol` lines 49-54.
 - `TransferBlacklistHook.beforeTransfer` blocks sanctioned addresses as `from` or `to` even during provisioner operations.
 See `TransferBlacklistHook.sol` lines 41-43.
+- Unlike the whitelist hook, `TransferBlacklistHook` has no `transferAgent` exemption: both addresses are always checked against the sanctions oracle.
+See `TransferBlacklistHook.sol` lines 41-43 and `TransferWhitelistHook.sol` lines 49-54.
 - Bridge contracts designated as provisioner therefore cannot mint or transfer vault units to restricted users.

 ### Cross-Chain Whitelist Limitations